-Brixton has been home to strong African and Caribbean communities ever since immigrants settled in the area following the Second World War.
-The history of these communities is celebrated at the Black Cultural Archives – the only centre of its kind in the country – with a collection including personal mementos, photographs and rare books.
+Brixton has been home to strong African and Caribbean communities ever since immigrants settled in the area following World War II.
+Their history is celebrated at the Black Cultural Archives – the only centre of its kind in the whole country – with a collection including personal mementoes, photographs and rare books.
 The BCA also puts on tours, history walks and special exhibitions, many of which cost just a few pounds.

 This second-hand bookshop is a real treasure trove, stocking everything from poetry and plays to cookery and craft books.
-The apparent lack of organisational system at Bookmongers just adds to its charm, and increases your chances of stumbling across a gem, but the owner Patrick is on hand to offer guidance.
-There’s even a shop dog to keep you company whilst you browse.
+The apparent lack of organisational system at Bookmongers just adds to its charm and increases your chances of stumbling across a gem – but the owner Patrick is on hand to offer guidance if you need it.
+There’s even a shop dog to keep you company while you browse.

-Great Caribbean food isn’t hard to find in Brixton but Fish, Wings & Tings serves up more than jerk chicken and curry goat.
+Great Caribbean food isn’t hard to find in Brixton but Fish, Wings and Tings serves up more than jerk chicken and curry goat.
 Trinidadian chef Brian Danclair has combined his French training with flavours from his home to create nouvelle Caribbean cuisine.
-The result is dishes like prawn roti with curried chickpea and potatoes and codfish fritters with ginger and lime aioli, and a range of homemade sauces.
+The result is dishes like prawn roti with curried chickpea and codfish fritters with ginger and lime aioli – plus a whole range of homemade sauces.

 The Ritzy is a true Brixton institution.
-It’s one of the oldest cinemas in South London and it still retains that old-school feel with its varied programme of new releases, indie screenings and late-night showings.
-And it’s not just about movies and popcorn; the bar overlooking Windrush Square is a great place to grab a drink and the upstairs café plays host to a range of club nights.
+It’s one of the oldest cinemas in south London and still retains that vintage feel with its varied programme of new releases, indie screenings and late-night showings.
+And it’s not just about movies and popcorn – the bar overlooking Windrush Square is a great place to grab a drink and the upstairs café plays host to a range of club nights.